deanilvincent/deanilvincent.github.io/_posts/2018-01-12-steps-in-creating-simple-but-dynamic-powerful-web-app-using-asp-net-core-mvc-connected-to-a-database.md

 <img src="https://user-images.githubusercontent.com/10904957/34874184-ef9fbbec-f7d2-11e7-9122-300211a5e70e.PNG" />

-We include this DotNeCliToolReference because we'll rely on git, or powershell or cmd in our code first entity commands.
+We include this DotNeCliToolReference because we'll rely on git bash, or powershell or cmd in our code first entity commands.
 This is also a best practice as far as I know.

 2.3 Save the file.